jyoti-131/Ride/Backend/Readme.md

 - `fullname`: An object containing:
   - `firstname` (string, required): The first name of the user.
 Must be at least 3 characters long.
-  - `lastname` (string, optional): The last name of the user.
-Must be at least 3 characters long if provided.
+  - `lastname` (string, required): The last name of the user.
+Must be at least 3 characters long.
 - `email` (string, required): The email address of the user.
 Must be a valid email format.
 - `password` (string, required): The password for the user.
 Must be at least 6 characters long.
 - `role` (string, required): The role of the user.
 Must be either `user` or `admin`.